Governance model

 Every attribute has a rule, and the rule wins.

 Identity attributes carry per-attribute source-of-truth rules.
-Email might prefer Workday, fall back to Google Workspace, and reject writes from other systems.
+Email might prefer Workday and fall back to Google Workspace; a value asserted by any other system is recorded as a claim but never wins resolution.
 Title might come from a single authoritative HR source.
-Owlie enforces the precedence at write time, so the attribute value you see always matches the rule you configured.
+Custom attributes your tenant defines under its own namespace run through the same precedence machinery as the built-in ones.
+Owlie resolves the winning value per attribute against the rule you configured, so the value you see matches it.
 Mid-market teams recognize this immediately — it's the problem every JML rollout hits.

 A governance shape both halves of the org can read.